 There are only a handful of hostels in Montana, and one of them is in the heart of downtown Missoula.
 Hotels with a location this great are usually pricey, but Shady Spruce Hostel is affordable and convenient – and, if the hundreds of glowing reviews are any indication, it’s beloved.
 Housed in a Victorian-style home dating to 1887, Shady Spruce is like a cross between a hostel, an Airbnb, and a boutique hotel.

 Choose from shared rooms with bunk beds, private rooms that sleep one to three people, or a full-service suite, complete with its own private bathroom, kitchenette, and sun porch.
-Guests in all rooms have access to the shared kitchens, outdoor BBQ, and common space, and the hostel puts on frequent movie nights and other events.
+Guests in all rooms have access to the shared kitchen, outdoor BBQ, and common space, and they even have free bikes to borrow.
 Plus, you can feel good about staying at a place that’s so dedicated to sustainability and responsible tourism.

 Keep in mind: except for the suite, all rooms have shared bathrooms (it’s a hostel, after all!).